top of page

 Give the market the best pricing, and offer sales and discounts

-In a recent research by ShopBack, a pre-shopping portal in Asia-Pacific, it has been found that Filipinos actually wait for monthly sales before purchasing products online.
-This market makes the best use of free shipping vouchers, cashbacks, and discounts.
-This market also thinks twice before purchasing products, making sure to research the best price for the best quantity.
+According to a recent study by ShopBack, a pre-shopping portal in the Asia-Pacific region, Filipinos tend to wait for monthly sales before making online purchases.
+They are savvy shoppers who take advantage of free shipping vouchers, cashbacks, and discounts.
+This market also does their research to ensure they get the best price for the best quantity.

-This marketing technique has been used by Shopee for the longest time.
-Shopee’s Pay Day Sales are most-awaited by online shoppers, as well as their mid-year and end-year sales.
-Free deliveries and coupons are also strong purchase drivers of this market.
+Shopee has been utilizing this marketing technique for quite some time now.
+The online marketplace's Pay Day Sales are highly anticipated by shoppers, along with their mid-year and end-year sales.
+Free deliveries and coupons are also big draws for this market.

 4. Keep it Short and Sweet